Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 - Pinching pain right side in abdomen

 I had just turned 40 years old.
-I have three kids so my kids were age twelve, ten and four.
+I have three kids; y kids were age 12, 10, and 4.
 I was very physically active.
 I was on a soccer team with my husband, a co-ed soccer team.
 I ran every day with my golden retriever.
 I felt like there wasn’t anything I was really, really concerned about.

 I went for my annual checkups.
 As far as cancer in my family, my mother had had breast cancer and uterine cancer, but she was a survivor.
 I made sure to get my mammograms and things like that.